-With one row of sewing and a button, you can make a hanging kitchen towel.
-This is one of those projects that is so easy and obvious, but you will use it every day.
+With one row of sewing and a button, you can make a pot holder with hanging kitchen towel.
+This is one of those sewing projects that is so easy and obvious, but you will use it every day.

-Hang the hand towel on the handle of your oven so you always have a place to dry your hands.
-The button makes it less likely for other folks (kids and husbands?) to move the towel, but it is easy enough to remove when you need to use the potholder.
+Hang the pot holder kitchen towel on the handle of your oven so you always have a place to dry your hands.
+The button makes it less likely for other folks (kids and husbands?) to move the pot holder kitchen towel, but it is easy enough to remove when you need to use the pot holder.

 If you know the recipient’s colors in their kitchen, it is easy to find towels and pot holders to match.
 I have given several sets away over the years, and they are always well-received.
 Let’s get started on the pot holder kitchen towel!

 A sewing machine makes this project even faster, but it is optional.

 First, fold the towel in thirds lengthwise so that it is roughly the same width as the pot holder.
 You can measure if you’d like, but I just eyeball it.
-We’re going for quick and easy on this project!
+We’re going for quick and easy on this pot holder kitchen towel project!

 Place the pot holder on top of the folded towel with right sides together, and line up the seams.
 Use a couple of clips or pins to hold it in place.

 Sew along the crease.
 This can be done by machine or by hand.
 I had to put the feed dogs down on my machine to get the layers of towel and pot holder under my needle.
 Then I put the feed dogs back up to sew.
 Be sure to backstitch at both ends to secure, because if you don’t backstitch the pot holder and kitchen towel will possibly come apart over time.

 You’re almost done!
-I told you this project was quick and easy.
+I told you this pot holder kitchen towel project was quick and easy.

 Flip the top half of the kitchen towel behind the pot holder and bottom half.

 Now sew a button to the top center of the pot holder.
-Choose a button that fit through the loop of the pot holder easily while being large enough to hold it in place.
+Choose a button that fits through the loop of the pot holder easily while being large enough to hold it in place.
 For the button this is another opportunity to customize the project for your tastes.
 Choose a simple button or you can go for a bold look.
 I’m a little embarrassed to admit that I had to run to the dollar store to purchase a sewing kit for this step.
 If I could do it with my sewing machine, I would!
 I am going to work on learning how to do that soon though.

 - Kitchen Hand Towel